red and white poinsettias

 Email

 Here in America, the winter color palettes are heavily influenced by shades we commonly associate with Christmas- red, green, and white.
 And so, the season’s most popular plants tend to follow suit. …Or is it the other way around?
+Did winter get its color assignment based on what nature herself provides most abundantly?
+We’ll let you decide which came first, as you explore our fun facts about the classic winter plants that stay green in winter.

 Evergreen Plants

-With the term “evergreen,” most of us conjure an image of a towering pine or spruce tree, with thin fragrant needles.
-Depending on the region or time of year, we may envision a forest, a single Christmas tree, or perhaps the towering live oak you would climb as a small child.
-But true to their name, evergreens are any plant whose leaves remain green.
+With the term “evergreen,” people conjure an image of a towering pine or spruce tree, with thin fragrant needles.
+Depending on the region or time of year, we envision a forest, a single Christmas tree, or perhaps the towering live oak.
+But true to their name, evergreens are any plant whose leaves remain green year-round.
+They rarely lose their foliage, though anyone who’s had a pine tree knows they’ll litter your yard (or your living room at Christmas!) with a prickly sprinkle of yellowing needles.
+Evergreens are trees, shrubs, or even a smaller plant.
+In fact, many don’t know that succulents- such as cacti and aloe vera- are also evergreens.
+Here are a few common types:

 • Succulents such as agave, aloe, and haworthia make fantastic indoor evergreens.
 Due to their plump, juice-filled leaves, they can withstand a decent amount of neglect and still- that’s right- stay green.

-• Holly bushes, live oak trees, ginkgo trees, and several others are also considered evergreens.
-Some are considered gymnosperms, meaning they produce seeds without fruit (this includes conifers).
+• Holly bushes, live oak trees, ginkgo trees, and several others are also evergreens.
+Some are gymnosperms, meaning they produce seeds without fruit (this includes conifers).
 Others are classed as evergreens simply because they include a broad variety of species whose leaves are always green.

 More Lawn Tips: Cold Hardy Plants That Look Tropical